Pranav918-beep1/grid07-intern-assignment/README.md

 # Grid07 Intern Assignment

 ## Overview
 This project implements a backend system simulating social media interactions between users and bots.
-It focuses on controlling bot activity, maintaining data integrity under concurrent requests, and tracking engagement through a Redis-based virality scoring system.
+It focuses on controlling bot activity, maintaining data integrity under concurrent requests, and tracking engagement through a Redis-based virality scoring system.The system is designed to remain consistent under concurrent requests by using Redis for atomic operations.

 ## Tech Stack
 - Java (Spring Boot)